SOYBOYSAAJAN

 Soyboy (noun) is a term used to describe a man perceived as lacking traditional masculine traits, often characterised as passive or "soft."

-Korean Serves 3 20 minutes
+Fusion Serves 3 30 minutes

 View Recipe